python-control/python-control/doc/xferfcn.rst

      - :math:`\| G \|_2`
      - :math:`\| g \|_1`

-The 2-norm and :math:`\infty`-norm can be computed using :func:`system_norm`::
+The system 2-norm and :math:`\infty`-norm can be computed using :func:`system_norm`::

   sysnorm = ct.system_norm(sys, p=<val>)